drghirlanda/alex/Docs/AlexManual.md

 ## The `Groups.csv` file

-The `Groups.csv` file contains information about the experimental groups you want to run.
+The `Groups.csv` file contains information about the experimental groups.
 If all subjects undergo the same treatment, you only need to specify one group and its size.
-The file in Table
-\ref{subjects}, for example, instructs alex to run a single group of 10 subjects (groups can be numbered or named, as is most convenient to you).
+The file in Table \ref{subjects} instructs alex to run a single group of 10 subjects (groups can be numbered or named, as is most convenient to you).
 Often, however, subjects need to be divided into different treatment groups.
-Any of the fields in the `Stimuli.csv` file can be specified on per-subject bases.
-If you want to test two shades of pink, for example, you would extend the `Stimuli.csv` file in Table
+If you want to test, say, two shades of pink, you would extend the `Stimuli.csv` file in Table \ref{stimuli-color}.
-\ref{stimuli-color}.
-The special value `*` in the table indicates that the color of stimulus Pink will be looked up, for each subject, in the column PinkColor of the `Groups.csv` file (Table
+The special value `*` here indicates that the color of stimulus Pink will be looked up, for each subject, in the column PinkColor of the `Groups.csv` file (Table \ref{subjects-color}).
-\ref{subjects-color}).
 This syntax is available for all stimulus properties.
-For example, to change the size of Red square across subjects you would use the `Groups.csv` and `Stimuli.csv` files in Tables \ref{subjects-color-parameters} and \ref{stimuli-color-parameters}.
+For example, to vary the size of the Red square across subjects you would use the `Groups.csv` and `Stimuli.csv` files in Tables \ref{subjects-color-parameters} and \ref{stimuli-color-parameters}.